Komalkant12/My-OnlineMeal/README.md

 Import the database schema from database.sql: sql
 Copy code
-mysql -u your-username -p your-database < database.sql Configure the database connection:
+mysql -u your-admin-p your-database < database.sql
+Configure the database connection:

 Open config.php and set your database credentials: php
 Copy code
 <?php
-$servername = "your-servername";
+$servername = "Appache";
-$username = "your-username";
+$username = "admin";
-$password = "your-password";
+$password = "admin@gmail.com";
-$dbname = "your-database";

 ?>
 Start the server:

-Make sure you have a web server like Apache or Nginx installed.
+Make sure you have a web server like XAMMP Apache or Nginx installed.
 Place the project files in the web server's root directory (e.g., htdocs for XAMPP).
 Start the web server.
 Usage